 While all of these natural products may have some small value to health, there isn’t any scientific evidence that they cure cancer.

 DailyHealthPost also promotes quackery products such as detoxing foot pads that they allege draw toxins from the body.
 However, the medical community reports there isn’t evidence to support this.
-Further, they also make false claims about refined sugar being a cause for cancer, which is not supported through direct evidence.
+Further, they also make false claims about refined sugar being a cause of cancer, which is not supported through direct evidence.
 Excessive sugar intake may lead to obesity, which is a risk factor for cancer, but cancer is not a direct result of sugar.
-Finally, they also report conspiracy theories such as this: 50 Holistic Doctors Have Mysteriously Died In The Last Year But What’s Being Done About it?.
+Finally, they also report conspiracy theories such as this: 50 Holistic Doctors Have Mysteriously Died In The Last Year But What’s Being Done About it?
 In general, they do not hold a particular political bias.